 Artificial energy can hide real health issues

-If somebody is constantly fatigued, it often means there’s a very serious health problem.
-Being fatigued means that the body can’t produce enough energy to function.
+If somebody is constantly fatigued, it often means there?s a very serious health problem.
+Being fatigued means that the body can?t produce enough energy to function.
 But in many of these cases these significant health problems go unnoticed.
-That’s where the problem starts, and energy drinks make it worse.
+That?s where the danger of energy drinks start.

 I see it often in my office.
 A patient comes in complaining of severe fatigue.
 But before coming to my office, he usually goes to multiple doctors with the same complaint.
 Multiple tests were done and came back normal.
 A patient is told that nothing is wrong.
 But in fact this patient is suffering from a serious problem.
 It could be adrenal fatigue.
 Or lack of nutrients.
 Or toxins.
 Or hidden infection.
 These problems either consume too much energy, or prevent the patient from creating enough energy.